too-much-todotxt/spec/The-Todo.txt-Format.md

     Post signs around the neighborhood +GarageSale
     @GroceryStore Eskimo pies

-A script that perhaps slices out the @`phone` contextual items and emails them to your mobile phone, for instance, would just output:
+A script that perhaps slices out the `@phone` contextual items and emails them to your mobile phone, for instance, would just output:

     (A) Thank Mom for the meatballs @phone